-What is the Canadian Diabetes Association’s (CDA's) position on tax credits for people living with diabetes?
+What is Diabetes Canada's position on tax credits for people living with diabetes?

 The Government of Canada should institute a system of enhanced tax credits wherein people with diabetes would be eligible for consideration for a non-refundable tax credit or a refundable payout specifically designed to reduce the burden of higher medical and treatment costs.

-Read the CDA's full position statement on tax credits
+Read Diabetes Canada's full position statement on tax credits

 The Disability Tax Credit (DTC) for Canadians with Diabetes

 People with type 1 diabetes may be eligible for the Disability Tax Credit (DTC) if they meet the eligibility criteria for receiving a life-sustaining therapy.

 What are the eligibility criteria for the DTC?